lkloh/lkloh.github.io/_posts/2017-07-02-toeplitz-matrix.markdown

 layout: post
 title:  "Real Technical Interview Question: Detecting a toepliz matrix"
 date:   2017-07-02 01:57:45 -0700
-categories: technical interview, toeplitz matrix
+categories: technical interview, toeplitz matrix, python
 ---

-Two separate interviewers tried to give me this question at a very well known company in Mountain View.
+Two separate interviewers tried to give me this question when I interviewed at a very well known company headquartered in Mountain View.
-I answered it the first time round, and told the second that I had already seen this question.
+I answered it correctly at the phone screen, and told the interviewer at the onsite that I had already seen this question.

 {% highlight ruby %}
 Find out whether a matrix is a Toeplitz Matrix.